azot-labs/azot/README.md

 English • [Pусский](https://github.com/azot-labs/azot/tree/main/README.ru.md)

 You can create your own extension.
-Examples are available at [azot-labs/extensions](https://github.com/azot-labs/extensions).
+Examples are available at [azot-labs/extensions](https://github.com/azot-labs/extensions) and [here](https://github.com/azot-labs/extensions/blob/main/extensions.json) you can find a list of public extensions available for installation.

 ## Install